brunolellis/reactive-microservices/README.md

 3. Start gatling load test
 ```
 cd gatling-load-test
-mvn -DSIM_USERS=1000 gatling:execute
+./gradlew -DSIM_USERS=1000 gatlingRun
 ```

 _SIM\_USERS_ is an environment variable to specify how many concurrent users shoud be loaded.

 4. `wrk` is also available to measure throughput.
-Check `wrk/run.sh` script with some samples.
+Check `wrk/run.sh` script for more examples.